Many people think that all kinds of debts are created equal and as a result, they have equal weight on your credit score, but this is not true.

 Installment loans are how people borrow money, which they usually need to purchase a house, car, or use it for a college education.

 After the loan gets approved by a creditor, the borrower receives their sum of money, which they then repay by paying monthly payments — known as installments — over a period of time.
+For individuals who are looking for immediate funds but also wish to build up their savings, there are installment loans with savings account options available to help meet both of these objectives.

 As with any type of borrowing, making an installment loan can affect your credit score, may that be by improving your credit history and enhancing your credit scores, or by having a negative impact.